victoriadrake/hugo-theme-introduction/README.md

 ## Google Analytics

 Set `googleAnalytics` in `config.toml` to activate Hugo's [internal Google Analytics template](https://gohugo.io/templates/internal/#google-analytics).
+This supports both Google Analytics 3 (Universal Analytics) and Google Analytics 4.
+Google Analytics 3 tracking id is of the form 'UA-PROPERTY_ID', and Google Analytics 4 tracking is of the form 'G-MEASUREMENT_ID'.

 ## Disqus